anomaly/prestans-docs/source/handlers.rst

 Routing Requests
 ================

-prestans is built right on top of WSGI and ships with it's own WSGI Request Router.
+Prestans is built right on top of WSGI and ships with it's own WSGI Request Router.
 The router is responsible for parsing the HTTP request, setting up a HTTP response, setup a logger (if one wasn't provided as part of the configuraiton), finally check to see if the API services the requested URL and hand the request over to the handler.

 The handler is responsible for constructing the response and one return the router, asks the response to serialize itself.
 If an exception is raised (see :doc:`framework_design`) is raised by the framework (because it couldn't parse the request or response) or the handler, the router where appropriate, writes a detailed error trace back to the client.

-prestans verbosely logs events per API request.
+Prestans verbosely logs events per API request.
 Your system logger is responsible for verbosity of the logger.

 Regex & URL design primer
 -------------------------